skver0/tetel-vault/infoemeltangol/Structure of the computer.md

 - has to use binary number system
 - should store data and programs on internal memory and storage
 - has to be Turing machine based
-	- First Neumann computer: EDVAC
+	- first Neumann computer: EDVAC
 ---
 ### Neumann like computer structure
 - a CPU has to have
 	- Control Unit (CU)
 	- Arithmetical and Logical Unit (ALU)
-	- Register Block
+	- register Block
-	- Flash Memory - for cashing
+	- flash Memory - for caching
-	- Mathematical Coprocessor
+	- mathematical Coprocessor
-- Memory
+- memory
 - storage
-- Peripherals (I/O)
+- peripherals (I/O)
 - PSU
 ---
 ### The structure of most computers today